Etrigan the Demon: Jason Blood

 Jason Blood is a highly skilled hand-to-hand combatant, including mastery in swordsmanship.
-Jason is adept at magic, and is often called upon to act as an advisor or investigator in occultic matters He has limited precognition and telepathy.
+Jason is adept at magic, and is often called upon to act as an advisor or investigator in occult matters.
+He has limited precognition and telepathy.
 Jason is technically immortal due to his connection to the demon Etrigan.
 He has the combined experiences of Etrigan since he was bonded to the demon.
-Jason Blood shares all of Etrigan's weaknesses.
+Jason shares all of Etrigan's weaknesses.

-Weaknesses & Limitations
+Weaknesses

 Etrigan has all the limitations usually associated with a demon, including a weakness towards holy powers, holy water and iron.
-While his command of magic is strong, but considered to be less than his father, Belial, and half-brother, Merlin the Magician.
+While his command of magic is strong, it is considered to be less than his father, Belial, and half-brother, Merlin.
 Additionally, Belial granted the "power of Etrigan" to both Merlin and another son, Lord Scapegoat.
-He is also helpless against those with magical powers strong enough to control him, such as Morgaine le Fey.
+He is also helpless against those with magic strong enough to control him, such as Morgaine le Fey.
 He is also said to have a strong frailty for certain sounds as well.